davidestaub/3D_learned_Object_reassembly/README.md

 You should see first a visualization of a scrambled cube and then a reassembled one.

 ## Project structure
-- evaluation
+- evaluation – TODO
-- full_pipeline
+- full_pipeline – TODO
-- keypoints_and_descriptors
+- keypoints_and_descriptors – TODO
-- neural_network
+- neural_network – TODO
-- object_fracturing
+- object_fracturing – TODO
-- object_reassembly
+- object_reassembly – TODO